TZstatsADS/spring-2022-prj1-jd3716/doc/README.md

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains two files: the knit html file of Rmarkdown and the pptx file for presentation.